 Joining these narratives together creates an over-arching theme for your life.
 It also tells how you can make it better moving forward.

 What are the limitations of the therapy?

-The therapy hinges upon an objective recall of the circumstances that occurred.
+It hinges upon an objective recall of the circumstances that occurred.
 Failure of either may lead to ineffective results.